Csani526/AutoJump/README.md

-# AutoJump

-N is activate autojump
+N activate auto-jump

-With X you can leave
+Can be exited with X